kacirekj/simple-image-gallery-viewer/README.md

 ## Performance Notes

 If a directory contains too many media files, especially thousands of images or videos, the page may become slow or laggy.
+This is limitation of the browser and hardware you use.

-For better performance, organize your media into smaller folders and open only the folder you want to browse.
+For better performance, organize your media into smaller folders (e.g. Family, Web, Memes) and open only the folder you want to browse.

 ## Notes